-The contribution rates for the funding employers for the period from 1 April 2021 to 30 June 2022 are set out in our letter dated 19 January 2021.
+The contribution rates for the funding employers for the year commencing 1 July 2022 are set out in the 30 June 2021 statutory valuation report dated 28 October 2021.

-We have calculated the contribution rates for funding employers for the year commencing 1 July 2022 under the methodology and assumptions set out in sections 6 and 7.
-There are a small number of employers who have pre-existing arrangements whereby the Crown has provided that the contribution rates are capped at either 10% or 12% of salary.
+We have calculated the contribution rates for funding employers for the year commencing 1 July 2023 under the methodology and assumptions set out in sections 6 and 7, with contribution rates shown on both a net and gross of 39% ESCT basis.